romkey/esp-workshop/esp-hackpack/Contents.md

 Resistors are not polarized - it doesn't matter which end you plugin on which side.

 There are three of the resistors, which should all look identical.
-They have the color bands
+They have the color bands orange, orange, black, black.
+The body color may be different from the color in the photo.

 See also [Why Do Resistors Have A Color Code?](https://hackaday.com/2020/01/13/why-do-resistors-have-a-color-code/)